0xPr0xy/simple-section-adapter/README.md

     public String getSectionTitleForItem(Book book) {
         return book.getGenre();
     }

+    @Override
+    public void smoothScrollToPosition(int position) {

+        //implement this if you want to use the Sidebar with section letters (Optional) listView.smoothScrollToPosition(position);
     }
+}

-// 2.
+// 2a.
 Wrap your existing adapter with the SimpleSectionAdapter SimpleSectionAdapter<Book> sectionAdapter = new SimpleSectionAdapter<Book>(context,
+        yourBookAdapter, R.layout.section_header, R.id.title, null,
+        new BookSectionizer());

+// 2b.
+(Optional) If you want to use the Sidebar with section letters SimpleSectionAdapter<Book> sectionAdapter = new SimpleSectionAdapter<Book>(context,
-        yourBookAdapter, R.layout.section_header, R.id.title,
+        yourBookAdapter, R.layout.section_header, R.id.title, alphabetLinearLayout,
         new BookSectionizer());

 // 3.
 Set the SimpleSectionAdapter to your ListView